Hardware

 -len LEN [LEN ...] number of elements in each ring-oscillator

-The default configuration for the Digilent Arty7 board is generated with:
+The default configurations for the Digilent Arty7 board can be loaded with the following commands: